Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 ### Failed Message Retry

 After addressing the root cause of the message's processing failure, resend the failed message for reprocessing by the endpoint(s).
-This is referred to as a "retry" (or a manual retry, in contrast to the automated and configurable FLRs and SLRs).
+This is referred to as a "retry" (or a manual retry, in contrast to the automated and configurable [Recoverability](/nservicebus/recoverability/)).

 To retry a failed message, select the failed message(s) in the failed messages list and click the "Retry Selected" button (or click "Retry Group").